top1944/duckuments/docs/atoms_85_fall2017_projects/15_saviors/30-final-report-document-saviors.md

 So far, none of the mentioned modules was capable of reliably detecting obstacles and reacting to them in real time.
 We were not the only ones who saw a problem in the situation at that time: _“Ensuring safety is a paramount concern for the citizens of Duckietown.
 The city has therefore commissioned the implementation of protocols for guaranteed obstacle detection and avoidance.”_[](#bib:Tani2017).
 Therefore the foundation of our complete module lies in the disposal of this shortcoming.
 Finding a good solution for this safety related and very important topic helped us to stay motivated every day we were trying to improve our solution.

 The goal of our module is to detect obstacles and react accordingly.
-Due to the limited amount of time, we limited and focused the scope of our module to two points:
+Due to the limited amount of time, we focused the scope of our module to two points:

 **1.** In terms of detection, on the one hand we focused to reliably detect yellow duckies and therefore to saving the little duckies that want to cross the road.
 On the other hand we had to detect orange cones to not crash into any construction site in Duckietown.